 Firstly a great forum, enjoy reading it and thanks for the great information.

 I don't have great kitchen skills; added to that I am based in Thailand currently and some of the grocery shopping is a challenge with a language barrier but I am getting there.
 Hence the question which I am sure has a embarrassingly simple answer.

 If I was adding gelatin to an 8oz glass of OJ or milk, and could take it twice a day; how much gelatin would you add - and am I right to add it to a small amount of hot water first, let it cool, then add to the drink?
 The only brand I can find is Knox Original Gelatine, it comes in 7g sachets, looking like a heaped tablespoonful.

-Users browsing this forum: zeropercent21 and 12 guests
+Users browsing this forum: loess and 22 guests